carpentries/beta.carpentries.org/README.md

 # beta.carpentries.org

-Beta version of the new The Carpentries website.
-This repo is under development and does not contain current or accurate information about The Carpentries.
+This is a draft website for The Carpentries.
+It is being deprecated in favor of this forthcoming Hugo theme.
+This repo does not contain current or accurate information about The Carpentries.

 ## Setup <a name="setup"></a>